Robert Elmer Kleason

 Robert Elmer Kleasen (September 20, 1934 – April 21, 2003) was an American who was convicted and sentenced to death in 1975 for the murder of two missionaries from The Church of Jesus Christ of Latter-day Saints, near Austin, Texas.
 The murders have popularly, albeit inaccurately, been cited as an inspiration for the horror film The Texas Chain Saw Massacre.

 Kleasen's conviction was later overturned and Kleasen immigrated to the United Kingdom, where he remarried and was eventually imprisoned on gun violations.
 Kleasen died in the UK while fighting extradition back to the US for retrial on the murder charges.

 Early life

 Robert Elmer Kleasen was born on September 20, 1934, in Buffalo, New York.
 He was the only child of a store clerk and his wife.
 Guns and hunting were a passion of the boy as well as his mentally ill father.

 In 1950, 16-year-old Kleasen stepped on a rusty nail while hunting in the woods and his mother took him to the hospital.
 While waiting impatiently for doctors to see him, he hit his mother, got a gun from her car, and returned to the emergency room shooting.
 No one was hurt, but the outburst landed him in a psychiatric facility until 1952.
-In 1971, a year after gaining a sociology degree, he shot Dennis Dubois in the foot in the town of Williamson, NY during a dispute.
+In 1971, a year after gaining a sociology degree, he shot Dennis Dubois in the foot on Brasser Road in the town of Williamson, NY during a dispute.
 He later jumped bail in the state and moved to Texas.